doc4d/docs/docs/Concepts/classes.md

 ### `server`

 The `server` keyword specifies that the function must be executed **on the server side**.

+`server` function parameters and result must be **streamable**, that is, they can be saved into a file or sent over a network.
+For example, [ORDA Data model](../ORDA/ordaClasses.md), [File handle](../API/FileHandleClass.md), or [WebServer](../API/WebServerClass.md) are non-streamable classes.

+This feature is particularly useful in the context of [remote user sessions](../Desktop/sessions.md#remote-user-sessions), allowing you to implement the business logic in a [session singleton](#shared-or-session-singleton-functions) to share it accross all the processes of the session, thus extending the functionalities of the [`Session`](../commands/session) command.
+In this case, you might want the relevant business logic to be executed **on the server** so that all the session information is gathered on the server.

-#### Singleton functions
+#### Shared or session singleton functions

 By default, shared or session singleton functions are executed on the client.

-In the context of [remote user sessions](../Desktop/sessions.md#remote-user-sessions), you can implement the business logic in a [session singleton](#shared-or-session-singleton-functions) to share it accross all the processes of the session, thus extending the functionalities of the [`Session`](../commands/session) command.
-In this case, you might want the relevant business logic to be executed **on the server** so that all the session information is gathered on the server.
+Adding the `server` keyword in the class function definition makes 4D use the singleton instance on the server.
+Note that this can result of an instantiation of the singleton on the server if no instance exists yet.

+For [sessions singletons](#singleton-classes), the function is executed on the server on the corresponding singleton instance, i.e. the instance of the singleton for the current session.

+Note that when you declare a `server Function` in a shared singleton and:

+- instanciate singleton *S1* on the client (named *s1*)
+- run *s1.function()* on the client

+Since there is no instance of *S1* on the server at this moment, *S1* is instanciated on the server (the constructor is executed) and the *function()* is run on this server instance.
+As a consequence, you can have two instances of *S1* (client-side and server-side) with distincts property values.
+However in this case, *s1.property* is always accessed locally.
+It cannot be accessed on the server, for example in code running on the server,with a direct access using dot notation (an error is returned).

 #### ORDA data model functions